UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 * Haspelmath, Martin.
 1995.
 The converb as a cross-linguistically valid category.
   _Converbs in Cross-Linguistic Perspective: Structure and Meaning of Adverbial Verb Forms – Adverbial Participles, Gerunds –,_ edited by Martin Haspelmath and Ekkehard König, Berlin: Mouton de Gruyter, Empirical Approaches to Language Typology, 1–56.
-* Jaklin Kornfilt. _Turkish._ London and New York: Routledge, 1997.
+* Kornfilt, Jaklin. _Turkish._ London and New York: Routledge, 1997.
+* Sussex, Roland and Cubberley, Paul.
+2006.
+The Slavic Languages.
+Cambridge University Press.